Making a Travel Insurance ClaimOff

-- If you're in an emergency where you need medical treatment, please contact us on +44 (0)20 8603 9961 when you are hospitalised, require repatriation or where medical fees are likely to exceed £500.
-You'll need to get a medical certificate if you wish to make a claim.
+- If you're in an emergency where you need medical treatment, please contact us on +44 (0) 208 603 9961 within 48 hours when you are hospitalised, require repatriation or where medical fees are likely to be more than £500.
+You'll need to get a medical certificate if you wish to make a claim

-- If you need to get home before the end of your holiday, contact us on the phone number above before you go home.
+- If you need to get home before the end of your holiday, contact us on the number shown above before you go home

 When you're back home:

-If you need to make a claim, please call 0345 600 3951 on your return to the United Kingdom.
+If you need to make a claim, please call 0345 600 3949 within 31 days of your return to the United Kingdom.

-- For any claim which is the result of accident, bodily injury or illness, you'll need to complete or obtain a medical certificate.
+- For any claim which is the result of accident, bodily injury or illness, you’ll also need to complete or obtain a medical certificate

 You'll also need to provide certain documents depending on which section of the policy you are claiming under: